The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 Behavioral Changes Linked to Molars

 Irritability is one of the most noticeable behavioral symptoms during molar eruption.
 Babies may cry more frequently or seem fussier than usual.
-Sleep disturbances are common since sore gums make it difficult for them to settle down comfortably at night.
+Short-term sleep disturbances can happen since sore gums make it harder for them to settle down comfortably at night.

 Loss of appetite or refusal to eat solid food can occur because chewing hurts.
 Parents might notice their little one preferring softer foods or breastfeeding more often for comfort.